Product Tip

 Proficiency Scale

-The Proficiency Scale measures levels of skill or knowledge using criteria organized into levels.
+The Proficiency Scale measures skill or knowledge levels using criteria organized into levels.
 These levels indicate increasing proficiency or competency.
-When collecting assessment data, the platform will review Student scores and assign a level based on the scores, to indicate success or failure.
+When collecting assessment data, the platform will review Student scores and assign a level to indicate success or failure.
+The number of rubric levels can be increased or decreased (1), and the numeric value, description, and color of each level can be edited (2).
+When displayed on reports, proficiency scale levels are automatically displayed in ascending order, unless otherwise configured (3).

 Performance Goal